LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction: Experiments

-Interestingly, we observed intra- and inter- category consistency in how the queries get decoded into object parts.
-Figure \ref{fig:progressive_aggregation} displays reconstructions for 2 categories each with 2 examples.
-For the tables, the first queries predict the legs, while the last ones predict the top part in both examples.
+Finally, during our experiments we always observed intra- and inter- category consistency in how the queries get decoded into object parts. \cref{fig:progressive_aggregation} displays incremental reconstructions obtained aggregating decoded queries for 2 categories each with 2 examples.
+For both tables, the first queries predict the bottom parts, while the last ones predict the top.
 A similar pattern exists for chairs - the backrest gets predicted by the first queries followed by the legs and the seat.
-Furthermore, we observe some form of consistency between categories: the first queries tend to predict the legs and the sides of the object while the lasts predict the top plane and everything in the middle.
-These experimental observations suggest that during the training, the queries specialize on specific parts that are similar between objects from the same and different categories.
-This might indicate that the network has automatically learned to decompose the objects into parts with similar geometric or semantic structures.
+Furthermore, we observe some form of consistency between categories: the first queries tend to predict the bottom and sides of the object while the lasts predict the top part and the inside.
+These experimental observations suggest that during the training, each query specialize on specific parts that are similar between objects from the same and different categories.